Existence of a unique, nondegenerate solution to parametrized systems of generalized polynomial equations: Example

 \section{Example}

-We provide an example to demonstrate the application of our results.
-As stated in Section~\ref{sec:discussion} and detailed in Appendix~\ref{app:relations}, the bijectivity of families of exponential maps studied in previous work implies the bijectivity of the moment/power maps in this work and has been characterized in terms of (sign vectors of) linear subspaces~\cite{MuellerHofbauerRegensburger2019}.
-Whereas the results from previous work are not applicable in the example, the sufficient conditions for bijectivity obtained in this work hold.
+We provide an example to illustrate the geometric objects introduced in this work and to demonstrate the application of our results.
+As noted in the introduction, equivalent conditions for the inhomogeneous problem (iii) are trivially sufficient for the homogeneous problem (III), but are too strong in general.
+Whereas the results from previous work~\cite{MuellerHofbauerRegensburger2019} are not applicable in the example, our sufficient (sign vector) conditions for the existence of a unique, nondegenerate solution do hold.

 \begin{example} The parametrized system

 can be written as $A \, (c\circ x^B)=0$, where

 and